RodriguezGoldstein/imessageAi/README.md

 - Default in this repo: `gpt-4o-mini` for low-latency, low-cost replies.
 - You can set the model and system prompt in Settings or by editing `settings.json`.
 - If you prefer higher quality, set `openai_model` to `gpt-4o`.

+## Context window

+- The agent includes recent conversation context when answering `@ai` requests.
+- Configure the number of recent messages with `context_window` (default 25, range 1–100) in Settings or `settings.json`.

 ## Service Setup (launchd)